andiwirz/com.luxtronik.heatpump/README.md

 | Dutch      | `nl` | ✅     | ✅         | ✅      |
 | French     | `fr` | ✅     | ✅         | ✅      |

-Homey automatically uses the language matching the user's Homey interface language.
+The pairing view and device settings page default to **English**.
+German is available via the language toggle (DE/EN) in the settings header.
+Flow card titles and capability labels follow the Homey interface language automatically.

 ---